 In the 2D path tool, we link projective views on the sagittal, coronal, and transverse planes to a standard 3D streamtube model.
 The clustering cut threshold that defines the specificity of the projected bundles can be altered interactively during visualization.
 Tract clusters in the planar projections can be selected by drawing line segments that select intersecting bundles.
-A selection in any of the planar views is mirrored in the 3D model view as well as all other 2D projections.
+A selection in any of the planar views is mirrored in the 3D model view as well as in all other 2D projections.

-3.6 Digital Map Interface
+4.6 Digital Map Interface

 Brain mapping is one of the quintessential problems in neurosciences.
-We believe that a geographical map metaphor is well-suited to the visualization and analysis of results obtained in that direction.
-Therefore, having a representation of the brain that is viewed, interacted, queried, and enriched like an online geographical map was one of the motivations behind our creation of 2D path representation.
+We believe that a geographical map metaphor is well suited to the visualization and analysis of results obtained in that area.
+Therefore, producing a representation of the brain that is viewed, interacted, queried, and enriched like an online geographical map was one of the motivations behind our creation of the 2D path representation.

 For this, we use the Google Maps API, an Ajax framework used to render large maps, to interactively display our tractogram maps on the web.
 The Google Maps API receives input image data in the form of a set of small images, called tiles, that when assembled together form the different zoom levels of the map.
-Each zoom level, z, consists of a rectangular grid of tiles of size $2^z \times 2^z$.
-The API decodes the zoom level and coordinates of the currently viewed map region to retrieve and display the visible tiles.
-The developer can load a custom set of tiles in the API by implementing a callback function that translates numerical tile coordinates and zoom level into unique paths to the custom tiles.
+Each zoom level z consists of a rectangular grid of tiles of size $2^z \times 2^z$ .
+The API decodes the zoom